stephanbcbauer/standards.catena-x.github.io/blog/2023-08-25-OfficeHours.md

 ### FOSS

-During accompanying the QG Checks a couple of things poped up:
+During the QG Checks a couple of things poped up:

 - Commit messages/PR Description
   Please do not reference closed systems like Catena-X Consortia Jira Tickets.
 The content is no public accessible but